Brianzchen/scaled-fractal/README.md

 Though we want unified packages across the project, a child package doesn't necessarily have to be locked to the same version as the main `src` package.
 If you note `@site/header` and `@site/main`, these two packages use `lodash`, different versions, as well as the main `src` package not depending on lodash at all.
 Giving child packages the flexibility to choose their own dependency for non-critical dependencies enables packages to upgrade incrementally, which avoids many teams coordinating big bang commits often.

+## Style library
+The choice of a styling libraries has a few considerations.
+First it must scale, what this means is that, I should be able to define a set of brand attributes such as color in one location and have that cascade easily through the site.

+Because of this consideration, JavaScript defined css seems like the most appropriate solution.
+It's the current trend as of writing this, and for good reason.
+It allows for more programmatic styles as well being able to be defined as a simple JavaScript object that can be passed through a site.

+For the sake of this project I have opted for `aphrodite` as that is my styling library of choice.
+This is my preference as it mimics the simple api of standard inline styles which gives it a simple learning curve, while being injected as `<style />` blocks to be performant as well as exposing powerful css functionality that usually isn't possible with JavaScript defined css such as :hover/animations/etc.
+Though you could replace it with whatever you prefer.

 ## Tutorial

 To add a workspace dependency, run the following in the root dir